edwardh273/chess/README.md

 To play:
 1) In ChessMain.py set the whitePlayer and blackPlayer Booleans.
 True = Human player.
 False = AI player.
 Two humans and two AIs can play against each other.
 2) In ChessAI.py set the difficulty of the AI by raising/lowering the AI player depth (WhiteDepth/BlackDepth).
 Max depth is currently 4 before the engine takes so long the game is unplayable.
+3) When it is a human's turn, you can undo a move by pressing the 'z' key.
+This will undo the last human player's move (as well as the last AI's move if playing an AI).

 ChessMain.py is the main driver for the game.